Extended mean field control: a global numerical solution via finite-dimensional approximation: Introduction

 The rest of the paper is organised as follows.
 In \Cref{sec:MFCproblem} we outline the probabilistic setting for the extended MFC problem and the properties associated with the value function.
 In \Cref{sec:finitedimapprox} we give the finite-dimensional approximation for the value function of the mean field problem, which forms the basis for our numerical scheme.
 In \Cref{sec:numerics} we present the numerical scheme and the computational steps in detail.
-Finally we conclude in \Cref{sec:experiments} with numerical experiments to demonstrate our algorithm.
+Finally we conclude in \Cref{sec:experiments} with three numerical experiments.